Brightscout/mattermost-test-management/data/test-cases/plugins/ms-teams-sync/ui-integration/List_linked_channels.md

 **Step 1**

-1. Click on the MS Teams sync icon in the app bar or channel header to open the RHS when there are MM channels linked to the MS Teams channel and the logged-in user is a `member`.
+1. Click on the MS Teams sync icon in the app bar or channel header to open the RHS when there are MM channels linked to the MS Teams channel and the logged-in user is a `member` without admin permissions.

 **Step 2**